msgr0/gplas2/README.md

 the performance of gplas on a small set of genomes in which perhaps you have generated long-reads.

-  - **r**: Path to the complete reference genome corresponding to the graph given.
+  - **-r**: Path to the complete reference genome corresponding to the graph given.
 Fasta file format

 For example, if we want to use mlplasmids with the *Enterococcus